Norwegian Long Haul: Formation and initial launch (2010–2013)

 Two years following its initial letter of intent for its first Boeing 787 order, on 8 November 2012, Norwegian announced the opening of ticket reservations for its upcoming long-haul services, which consisted of flights from Oslo Gardermoen (Norway) and Stockholm Arlanda (Sweden) to New York JFK (United States) and Bangkok (Thailand), with the services announced to launch on 30 May 2013.
 However, in early 2013, various Boeing 787s began to experience issues with their batteries overheating and the resultant electrical fires, prompting a grounding of the worldwide Boeing 787 fleet which also further delayed deliveries of the type, including those of Norwegian's.
 On 5 March 2013, due to the possibility of the issues causing delivery delays that would threaten the planned launch of its long-haul services in May, Norwegian signed an agreement with Hi Fly to wet-lease two Airbus A340-300s to operate the services until Norwegian took delivery of the 787s.
 On 14 March 2013, prior to the inauguration of its long-haul services in May, Norwegian announced Copenhagen and Fort Lauderdale as two new destinations, with services to the new destinations (including from Oslo and Stockholm to Fort Lauderdale) scheduled to begin on 29 November 2013.

 Norwegian's long-haul operations began on 30 May 2013 as previously announced, but initially with the wet-leased Airbus A340-300 aircraft while the airline still awaited delivery of its Boeing 787s.
 Following the inauguration of its long-haul services with the leased A340s, Norwegian announced on 5 June 2013 that its Boeing 787s would also operate on some intra-European flights from Oslo between 4 July and 4 August 2013, prior to the Boeing 787s taking over the long-haul services from the A340s.
-Norwegian subsequently received its first Boeing 787-8 on 28 June 2013, and entered it into service on its planned intra-European services on 4 July 2013.
+Norwegian subsequently received its first Boeing 787-8 on 28 June 2013, and entered it into service on its planned European flights on 4 July 2013.
 Norwegian's 787-8s took over the long-haul services from the leased A340s on 16 August 2013, beginning with the services from Stockholm to New York JFK, approximately two and a half months following the airline's inauguration of its long-haul services.